The best gimbals in 2023

 Size becomes an issue when a camera is so big that it interferes with the free movement of the gimbal’s arms.
 They always need to move freely for the gimbal to do its job.

 The good news is that many cameras today are relatively small and light.
-Even cinema cameras like the C300 Mk III or Sony FX6 can fit on reasonably-priced gimbals—especially if you those cameras down.
+Even cinema cameras like the C300 Mk III or Sony FX6 can fit on reasonably-priced gimbals—especially if you strip those cameras down.
 And DSLRs, or smaller cinema cams like Canon’s EOS C70 or the Blackmagic Pocket 6K Pro, aren’t any problem for many of the better rigs.

 However, before making a purchase, confirm the gimbal’s load capacity and size limitations.
 Forcing it to support too much weight can lead to burned-out motors and expensive fixes.